snackabra/docs/source/jslib.rst

 such: caveat emptor).
 We will signal production-ready use by versioning it as 1.0.x (published to npmjs).`

+`We are still trying to sort out how to get Sphinx, JSDoc, Typedoc, etc to all play nice together in a good way...`

 All core capababilities of the SB design is intended to be encapsulated in this library.
-Design objectives include:
+Design objectives include: [3]_

 * No external dependencies (no other libraries)
 * No dependencies on the DOM object